Mendip Hills National Landscape

 Cheddar Gorge Panorama

-There are two National Nature Reserves and many Sites of Special Scientific Interest (SSSI).
+The south-facing slopes of Mendip have been declared a 'super' National Nature Reserve and there are many other Sites of Special Scientific Interest (SSSI).
 Wildlife makes its home in many and varied features of this incredible landscape; adders love the dry stone walls, greater horseshoe bats hibernate in the caves and the Cheddar Pink flourishes on the cliffs above the village.
 Dormice love the hedgerows, and the flower-rich grasslands are home to butterflies, beetles and skylarks.
 The elusive water vole makes its home, or burrow, close to the beautiful lakes of the area.
 In fact, Chew Valley Lake has been designated a Special Protection Area for bird species due to its international importance.

 Mendip Hills NL - Sheep Farmer